FunnelKit

 2. Set restrictions on file types

-Allow only a certain file type to be uploaded, such as .jpg, .png, .pdf, .docx, etc. This reduces the risk of malicious files to get uploaded.
+Allow only a certain file type to be uploaded, such as .jpg, .png, .pdf, .docx, etc. This reduces the risk of malicious files being uploaded.

 Always ensure that the extension of the uploaded file matches its MIME type to avoid spoofing.